Cornell North Campus: 20th century

 In 1970, a new set of red brick dormitories called "North Campus" opened, consisting of the Low Rise and High Rise complexes.
-The Robert Purcell Community Center, originally known as the North Campus Union, was also built and opened in 1971.
+A North Campus Union, later named after financier and Board of Trustees chair Robert Purcell, opened the following year.
 Although three more Low Rise dorms (#2 to #4) were planned, funding was not available, and the area between High Rises 1 and 5 was left undeveloped.
 Also in 1970, Cornell started experimenting with coed dorms, and all buildings except Balch Hall (which is limited to housing women by a bequest) gradually became coed.
 With coeducation, the name of the entire area north of the creek became "North Campus."

-In 1972, to compensate the Athletics Department for the loss of the Lower Alumni Fields to biology buildings, intramural playing fields were developed on North Campus.
+In 1972, to compensate the Athletics Department for the loss of the Lower Alumni Fields to biology buildings, intramural playing fields were developed on North Campus at Jessup Fields.

 The need for additional dorms became pressing, and the Trustees commissioned Richard Meier to design new dorm buildings which followed the contours of the fairways of the abandoned golf course site.
 Again, economics prevented this striking design from being built.
 The townhouses now occupy a portion of this site.

-Just About Music, also known as JAM, is a musically-themed program house founded during the 1987-1988 academic year.
-JAM is located on North Campus and is in Low Rise 9.
-Consistent with the low-rise style, the building contains four units, each comprising six suites, each of which contain a bathroom and four rooms (a double, a triple and two singles).

-JAM houses 144 undergraduate students, who call themselves "Jammies".
-There are four residential advisors, or RAs, who often plan programs for the residents.
-There is one Residence Hall Director (RHD) and many out-of-house members.